 - 1. Complete the requirements for the Bachelor of Arts degree. - 2.
 Complete the prerequisites to the major. - 3.
-Complete the major of not less than 44 upper division units. - 4.
+Complete the major of not less than 28 upper division units and listed courses in supporting fields. - 4.
 Complete an academic minor.